eyuhar/manxa-backend/README.md

 Authorization: Bearer YOUR_TOKEN
 ```

+Unauthorized requests will return a 401 status code.
 You can use helper methods in `src/jwtUtils.php` to generate and verify tokens.

 ## 🛠 Database Notes

-* All tables use `ON DELETE CASCADE` for relational integrity.
+- All tables use `ON DELETE CASCADE` for relational integrity.
-* UUIDs or auto-increment integers used as primary keys.
+- UUIDs or auto-increment integers used as primary keys.
-* `manxa_url` and `chapter_url` are used as unique references for manxa and chapters.
+- `manxa_url` and `chapter_url` are used as unique references for manxa and chapters.
-* Default list `"Favorites"` is created during registration.
+- Default list `"Favorites"` is created during registration.

 ## 📦 Setup